whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-add-vm-image.md

 ms.topic: get-started-article
 ms.date: 09/26/2016
 ms.author: mattmcg
+translationtype: Human Translation
+ms.sourcegitcommit: 219dcbfdca145bedb570eb9ef747ee00cc0342eb
+ms.openlocfilehash: 4b9b818ddaff4bb968e140a5fa9ec4f8129330cf

 ---
-# Make a custom virtual machine image available in Azure Stack
+# <a name="make-a-custom-virtual-machine-image-available-in-azure-stack"></a>Make a custom virtual machine image available in Azure Stack
 Azure Stack enables administrators to make VM images, such as their organization’s custom VHD, available to their tenants.
 Images can be referenced by Azure Resource Manager templates or added to the Azure Marketplace UI with the creation of a Marketplace item.
 A Windows Server 2012 R2 image is included by default in the Azure Stack Technical Preview.

 > [!NOTE]